Merkel says more time needed on EU-Turkey visa deal

 She has championed the deal, saying it will help to stem the flow migrants to Europe after more than one million arrived in Germany last year.
 Critics accuse Merkel of softening her stance on EU candidate Turkey's human rights record to save the deal.

-Merkel reiterated that Ankara had to fulfil all 72 conditions stipulated by the EU to win visa free travel and said it would hold further talks with the European Commission.
+Merkel reiterated that Ankara had to fulfill all 72 conditions stipulated by the EU to win visa free travel and said it would hold further talks with the European Commission.

 "But fundamentally we on our side are standing by our agreements," she added.
 EU officials and diplomats have said an end-of-June deadline for the visa issue is likely to be missed.